Ebola flare-up over says WHO, as virus no longer spreading in West Africa

 Statoil says a gas facility in Algeria hit by explosive

-"Statoil is working on getting an overview of the situation, but has so far no information about anybody being injured during the attack," it said.
+An Algerian gas plant owned by Norway's Statoil, BP and state firm Sonatrach was attacked on Friday, the company said.
+"The In Salah Gas asset in Krechba was hit by explosive munitions fired from a distance," Statoil said in a statement.
+"Statoil is working on getting an overview of the situation, but has so far no information about anybody being injured during the attack," it sa...

 Share: